all4you/redant/README.md

 ## Session Manager

 A Session Manager is included to store custom sessions.

 A session is a Netty ChannelHandlerContext,and the channelId is used as a sessionId.

-Each session hold a map to store the properties
+Each session hold a map to store the properties.

 **Tips：** More information please see wiki: [Session][3]